-The Sorted Books project began in 1993, and it has has taken place on many different sites over the years, ranging form private homes to specialized public book collections.
-The process is the same in every case: culling through a collection of books, pulling particular titles, and eventually grouping the books into clusters so that the titles can be read in sequence, from top to bottom.
-The final results are shown either as photographs of the book clusters or as the actual stacks themselves, shown on the shelves of the library they were drawn from.
-Taken as a whole, the clusters are a cross-section of that library's holdings that reflect that particular library's focus, idiosyncrasies, and inconsistencies — a cross-section of that library's holdings.
-At present, the Sorted Books project is an ongoing project which I add to almost each year, and there there are hundreds of images in the ongoing archive to date.
+The Sorted Books project began in 1993, and it has has taken place on many different sites over the years, ranging form private homes to specialized book collections.
+The process is the same in every case: I sort through a collection of books, pull particular titles, and eventually group the books into clusters so that the titles can be read in sequence.
+The final results are shown either as photographs of the book clusters or as the actual stacks themselves, often shown on the shelves of the library they came from.
+Taken as a whole, the clusters are a cross-section of that library's holdings that reflect that particular library's focus, idiosyncrasies, and inconsistencies.
+They sometimes also function as a portrait of the particular book owner.
+The Sorted Books project is an ongoing project which I add to almost each year, and there there are hundreds of images in the ongoing archive to date.

 Pictured above: Relax